asymingt/libsurvive_ros2/README.md

 # libsurvive_ros2
+**A Steam-free ROS2 driver for republishing Lighthouse 1.0 and 2.0 pose and sensor data**

 This is a lightweight ROS2 wrapper around the [libsurvive](https://github.com/cntools/libsurvive) project, which provides a set of drivers for 6DoF rigid body tracking using SteamVR 1.0 and 2.0 hardware.
 It also listens for inertial, button, configuration and device connection events, and forwards these to various topics.

 This hardware is particularly useful to robotics projects, because it provides a cost effective method of obtaining ground truth with a positional accuracy typically in the sub-centimeter, sub-degree range.
-The final accuracy does depend on the tracking volume, base station number and placement and level of occlusion.
+The final accuracy of course depends on the tracking volume, base station number and placement and level of occlusion, as well as calibration quality.

 The driver in this repo is largely based on the ROS1 driver available from [libsurvive](https://github.com/cntools/libsurvive/tree/master/tools/ros_publisher).
 It has been migrated to ROS2, and refactored slightly -- we use a thread to manage the blocking interaction with libsurvive, so that it doesn't lock the ROS2 callback queue and prevent messages from propagating correctly.